DeMarcoLab/autolamella/docs/features.md

 Once the minimap is created, positions can be added and correlated.
 From here, you can also move to the selected position by clicking move to position.

-!!
-ADD better picture of positions with tiled images
+#TODO ADD better picture of positions with tiled images

-correlation
+A more detailed and in depth follow through of the minimap can be found in this [video](https://www.youtube.com/watch?v=zzH2XJB3OSc)

 ## Supervision